 Where are the days where you would walk into a coffee shop and in passing, the discussions you would overhear are about business ideas, the next big thing, etc.?

-The past few weeks can in some circles only be characterised as the world possibly racing towards the end times.
-Now, discussions centre around load shedding, the incompetence of our government and SOEs, high unemployment rates, substandard education, and of course, the Corona Virus.
+The past year, 2020, can in some circles only be described as the world possibly racing towards the end times.
+Now, discussions centre around load shedding, the incompetence of our government and SOEs, corruption, high unemployment rates, substandard education, whether to use WhatsApp or Telegram and of course, the COVID-19.

 Where is the environment where entrepreneurs enthusiastically compile a business plan, apply for funding, and iron out the final tweaks before launching that new dream business?

 Now, shopping malls have more empty stores than full, small businesses are closing their doors, and the level of daily worries (dare I say depression) among entrepreneurs are increasing as often as Eskom changes from load shedding stage 2 to 4 and back to 2 again.
 As SMEs, we are sitting with bated breath, waiting for the next Hard Lockdown.
 We yearn for the days when we can meet up with colleagues, and potential clients without wearing a mask.

 Entrepreneurs follow their own minds and paths.